jxxcarlson/blockParser/README.md

 module `Block` and the parser defined in module `BlockParser`.
 Thus, to parse a different language, just use a different `Block` module.
+The main function in each module is implemented as a finite-state machine operating on lines.
+As discussed in section 6, the parser is *injective*, so that the source can be recovered verbatim from the parse tree.

 ## Contents